Building an Office Management Platform in 4 Months

 T

-his project entailed the creation of an office management platform within a stringent three-month timeframe, necessitating close collaboration across various teams, including Engineering, Product, Account Management, and Product Requisition.
+his project entailed the creation of an office management platform within a stringent four-month timeframe, necessitating close collaboration across various teams, including Engineering, Product, Account Management, and Product Requisition.

 Scope First.
 Everything Else Second.